joeromero/docs/content/sql_api/sql_api.md

 ## OAuth

-OAuth is an authentication protocol that allows users to approve application to act on their behalf without sharing their password.
-More information can be found at the [OAuth website](http://oauth.net/) or in the excellent [Beginner’s Guide to OAuth](http://hueniverse.com/oauth/) from Hueniverse.
+OAuth is an authentication protocol that allows users to allow an application to act on their behalf without sharing their password.
+More information can be found at the [OAuth website](http://oauth.net/) or in the [Beginner’s Guide to OAuth](http://hueniverse.com/oauth/) from Hueniverse.

-But if you want to have things really easy, check out the CartoDB clients [below](#libraries-in-different-languages), it will make this process much easier.
+For an easier route, check out the CartoDB clients [below](#libraries-in-different-languages).

-Getting keys - For secure access to your application you will need to generate a consumer key in your CartoDB dashboard.
+Getting OAuth keys - For secure access to your application you will need to generate a consumer key in your CartoDB dashboard.

 * Go to your dashboard.
-* In the top right, click Your api keys.
-* On this page you will find your Consumer key and Secret.
+* Click on your username in the top right corner, and select "Your API keys."

-For various reasons you may feel the need to reset your Consumer key and Secret.
-Doing so on CartoDB is simple, just go to your API keys page from your dashboard, and click Get new key and secret.
-This will affect all applications using OAuth for your CartDB application, as your old keys will immediately become invalid.
+* Here, you can view and copy your OAuth Keys and Tokens, and you can request new OAuth Keys.
+Remember that requesting new OAuth Keys will affect all applications using OAuth for your CartDB application, and that your old keys will immediately become invalid.

-There are a lot of libraries that helps you to get authenticated via OAuth, take a look at [this list](http://oauth.net/code/) or take a look at the libraries availables for [integrating CartoDB](#libraries-in-different-languages) with several programming languages.
+There are many other resources to help you authenticate access via OAuth.
+For further reading, take a look at [this list](http://oauth.net/code/) or at the libraries available for [integrating CartoDB](#libraries-in-different-languages) with several programming languages.

 # Making calls to the SQL API